benito-tondreaux/buda-exercise/README.md

     A,B
     B,C

-This means that exist two edges, first connection between the station A with B and finally the connection between B with C.
+The first line indicates that exists two edges.
+The first connection between the station A with B and finally the connection between B with C.

 Finally, the red file looks like this: